Pachyrhinosaurus | “Thick-Nosed” Dinosaur of the Late Cretaceous

 Size and Weight of Type Species

-The size of the Pachyrhinosaurus is a topic of ongoing research, with different sources providing different estimates.
-Based on the fossil evidence we have, we can make some educated guesses.
-This was likely a large dinosaur with a body length of 19.7 to 26.2 feet and a weight of several tons.
+Pachyrhinosaurus was likely a large dinosaur with a body length somewhere between 19.7 to 26.2 feet.
+Its estimated height is around 7.5 feet, and it weighed between 3 and 4 tons.
 This size would have made it one of the larger ceratopsians, a group known for their large body sizes.

 The Dinosaur in Detail